-Do you want to improve your technique, prevent pain and and enhance your performance when skiing?
+Do you want to improve your technique, prevent pain and and enhance your performance when skiing or snowboarding?

 “This revolutionary approach to ski performance is an absolute must for all serious skiers,” Mark Jones BASI Trainer, Technical Editor Ski and Board

 We have had great feedback for this refreshing new way of improving ski technique and preventing injury Ski Club of GB.

 “Lucy has made a great impact on speeding up my recovery and training – she’s an excellent physiotherapist” Ed Drake, GB Ski Team